What are Midwives?

-Registered Midwives provide FREE, SAFE, EXPERT care.
-Midwives are health-care professionals who provide government-funded expert primary care to pregnant people and their newborns.
-Midwives are part of the Ontario health-care system and their services are completely funded by the Ministry of Health and Long-Term Care.
+Midwives are part of the Ontario health-care system and our services are completely funded by the Ministry of Health and Long-Term Care.
 Ontario residents who are not currently covered by OHIP can still receive midwifery care with no charge.

 Midwives can order lab and diagnostic tests, the same ones a doctor would order for a healthy low-risk pregnancy.
-Midwives can prescribe some medications related to the care of clients in the pregnancy, labour and birth, postpartum and newborns.
+Our midwives can prescribe some medications related to the care of clients in the pregnancy, labour and birth, postpartum and newborns.

 You can learn more about what a midwife is, the training they have, and how midwifery care in Ontario works at these links.